How to apply

 Once you have decided where you want to apply to, you can search for detailed information on entry requirements and deadlines.
 In Czechia, each university is responsible for its own admission procedure and the conditions vary from one programme to another.

-You should therefore always check the specific requirements on the university/ programme website and if you need some advice, you can contact the study department or the international office of the relevant university.
+You should always check the specific requirements on the university website and if you need some advice, contact the study department or the international office of the relevant university.
 The application deadline is usually between February and April.
 Students may apply for several study programmes at various universities and faculties.

-Are you able to speak Czech?
+Do you speak Czech?
 Great!
-Studies in the Czech language at public universities are free of charge.
-The only thing you must do is to pass the Czech Language Certificate Exam (CCE) before applying to the university.
-This exam is designed for all foreigners age 16 and over who want or need to prove their level of communication competency in the Czech language.
+Studies in the Czech language are free of charge at public universities.
+The only thing you must do, is to pass the Czech Language Certificate Exam (CCE) before applying to the university.
 Apart from Czechia, you can take the exam in more than 15 other countries.
-The required level of language proficiency is B2, in some study programs C1.
+The required level of language proficiency is B2, in some study programmes C1.

 4. Submit your application